 To help them sleep soundly during their naps and at night, they need plenty of opportunities to burn off energy.

-So, while before you might have been aiming for wakeful periods of 3 to 3.75 hours (between naps and before bedtime), now you could aim for 3.25 to 4 hours.
+So, while before you might have been aiming for wakeful periods of 3 to 3.75 hours (between naps and before bedtime), now you could aim for 3.25 to 5 hours depending on their wake window threshold.

-Typically, your toddler’s shortest awake time will be before their morning nap, and then they’ll be awake for progressively longer periods as the day goes on.
+Typically, your toddler’s shortest awake time will be before their morning nap, and then they’ll be awake for progressively longer periods as the day goes on, ready for fun and games!

 How much sleep does a 1-year-old need?

-Your little one’s first birthday is a special milestone, but it doesn’t affect their sleep needs all that much.
+Your babe’s first birthday is a special milestone, but it doesn’t affect their sleep needs all that much.

 How many naps should a 1-year-old take?